miraland-labs/miraland/docs/src/developing/backwards-compatibility.md

 - `edge` software that contains cutting-edge features with no backward compatibility policy
 - `beta` software that runs on the Miraland Testnet cluster
-- `stable` software that run on the Miraland Mainnet Beta and Devnet clusters
+- `stable` software that run on the Miraland Mainnet and Devnet clusters

 #### Major Releases (x.0.0)